vivid-planet/comet/docs/docs/getting-started/creating-a-new-project.md

 ---
-title: Creating a new Project
+title: Creating a new project
 sidebar_position: 2
 ---